Why shouldn't I import the application as submitted?

 The submission status of an application is just another data point describing it.
 You can use that information to perform more nuanced reporting, and you can even use it to drive a different application status (that is, Awaiting Submission).

-If you don't want to utilize this additional data point at the moment, applications that are not submitted can be treated like any other application that doesn't include all materials required for reading (that is, Awaiting Materials).
+Suppose you don't want to utilize this additional data point at the moment.
+In that case, applications that are not submitted can be treated like any other application that doesn't include all materials required for reading (that is, Awaiting Materials).

 Regardless of how you choose to handle these unsubmitted applications, this data point can be used to drive communications to encourage applicants to return to complete their Coalition Supplement form.